 For just a few dollars each month, paid hosting is a better choice long-term.

-You can make money with a free blog, but you’ll be far more limited with what you can do and how you can grow it.
+You can make money blogging with a free platform, but you’ll be far more limited with what you can do and how you can grow it.
 My advice is to set up a self-hosted blog with a host you pay for.

 Choose a Niche… and then Niche Down!